Meet the Families USA staff

 Executive Assistant

 Pamela Pugh provides executive administrative support to the Executive Director and Chief of Staff at Families USA.
 She uses her exceptional organizational skills as well as her keen eye for detail to foster a professional environment among all staff and external stakeholders.
 With over 24 years of leadership experience in the non-profit sector, Pam is passionate about accelerating change in people’s lives.
 She is a proactive problem-solver with exceptional organization and communication skills, as well as a keen attention to detail.
-Pam holds a BA in Organizational Leadership from Eastern University in St. Davids, PA.
+Pam holds a Bachelor of Arts in Organizational Leadership from Eastern University in St. Davids, PA.

 Bailey Reavis (she/her)

-Manager of Federal Relations
+Manager, Federal Relations

 Bailey Reavis helps implement the organization’s work with federal policymakers and key national partners on all of Families USA’s program areas.
 Prior to joining Families USA, Reavis worked at Voices for Progress, an organization focused on protecting our climate, strengthening our democracy, and ensuring economic and social justice for all.
 There she worked with members to advocate on a diverse portfolio of issues, including protecting and expanding the Affordable Care Act.
-Reavis holds a BA in political science from University of Colorado at Boulder.
+Reavis holds a Bachelor of Arts in political science from University of Colorado at Boulder.

 Megan Rossiter (she/her)